OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 Some web services let you attach multiple authentication apps to the same account, which can be incredibly helpful when multiple people need access to a single account.
 Authenticator apps are also great because they work even when you don’t have access to your phone network.

-Unlike SMS messages, authenticator apps can’t be intercepted on the phone network
+Unlike SMS messages, authenticator apps aren't vulnerable to attacks against your mobile network.

 **Even Better Option: Security Keys**
 A security key is a physical USB device you can use to authenticate your account.